 If you have the time, we highly recommend the short walk to Shoshone Point.
 It’s an incredible sunset spot that you may have all to yourself.
 The parking lot for the viewpoint is not marked from the road, but you can find it on the map in our guide to the best Grand Canyon Viewpoints.

-Driving – There was not much driving today, except for around 1 hour along Desert View Road.
+• Driving Time: There was not much driving today, except for around 1 hour along Desert View Road.

 On Day 4, begin by driving from Grand Canyon Village to Page.
 Page is on the edge of Navajo lands and is next to a couple of excellent viewpoints, including Antelope Canyon.

-The drive takes 2 hours and 30 minutes, and you may need to leave early to get to your Antelope Canyon tour on time.
+The drive takes 2 hours and 30 minutes, so you may need to leave early to make your Antelope Canyon tour on time.

 Antelope Canyon is one of the most photographed slot canyons in the world.
 Located on Navajo Land, the canyon was named after the pronghorn antelope that once roamed the area.